incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 ## 2. Create a new branch and track it with remote

-Now that we are all set up with git credentials and have cloned the repo, it's time to create a new and start working on that new feature.
+Now that we are all set up with git credentials and have cloned the repo, it's time to create a new branch and start working on that new feature.

 But wait, how do we do all this?